0x80/firestore-mobx/README.md

 docs](/docs/migrate-from-firestorter.md) if you are interested in the motivation and differences.

-You should be able to use this in any Javascript application including React, React-Native and Node.js.
+You should be able to use this in any Javascript application including React and Node.js.
+This library has not been tested in the context of React Native yet.

 ## Features

 - Minimal API surface
-- Compile-time checks using Typescript generics
+- Written in Typescript, providing static type checks through generics
 - Minimal dependencies

 ## Install